Negative pressure as a quantum effect in free-streaming in the cosmological background: General considerations

 according to the eq.~\eqref{omegaxi}.
 The differential equations for the mode functions, corresponding to the \eqref{kg2}, read: \be \ddot{u}_k + 3 H(t) {\dot u}_k + \left(\dfrac{\kk^2}{a^2(t)} + m^2 \right) u_k = 0 \ee where $H(t) = \dot a(t)/a(t)$ is the expansion rate or Hubble parameter.

 The equation \eqref{kg3} is that of a damped harmonic oscillator, with a friction term proportional to $H$.
 This equation is a familiar one for the inflaton field \cite{weinberg}, except that it contains a term proportional to the covariant momentum squared (see later discussion).
-The magnitude of the last term depends on the mass and the momentum $\kk$ whose magnitude in turn depends on the decoupling temperature $T_0$ and possibly the mass; however, at large $a(t)$ this contribution is generally negligible.
+The magnitude of the last term on the right hand side depends on the mass and the momentum.
+The relevant magnitude of the momentum $\kk$ is selected by the temperature scale $T_0$ in the Bose distribution $n_B$ in equation \eqref{epsilonpt} and by the mass $m$; for instance, if $m \gg T_0$ the regime is non-relativistic and the relevant momentum scale is $\sqrt{mT_0}$, while if $m \ll T_0$ the regime is ultra-relativistic and the relevant momentum scale is simply $T_0$.
+Anyhow, for large scale factors $a(t)$ this contribution is generally negligible being suppressed by $1/a^2(t)$, as it is apparent in eq. \eqref{kg3}.

-For $H=0$, hence constant $a=1$, the solution of the equation \eqref{kg3} are the familiar exponentials $\exp[\pm \ii \omega_k(0) t]$; after their normalization, the energy density and pressure in equation \eqref{epsilonpt} boil down to those of an ideal relativistic gas.
-It is therefore reasonable to surmise that for a small $H$ compared to the other scales in the problem, that is $m$ and $T_0$, the mode functions will be similar to exponentials of imaginary argument, that is oscillating functions, and that the energy density and pressure will be very close to the classical solution \eqref{classical} obtained with the free-streaming Boltzmann equation.
+For $H=0$, hence constant $a=1$, the solution of equation \eqref{kg3} is the familiar exponentials $\exp[\pm \ii \omega_k(0) t]$; after their normalization, the energy density and pressure in equations \eqref{epsilonpt} boil down to those of an ideal relativistic gas.
+It is therefore reasonable to suppose that for $H$ small compared to the other scale of the problem, that is $m$, the mode functions will be similar to the exponentials of the imaginary argument, that is, oscillating functions,and that the energy density and pressure will be very close to the classical solutions \eqref{classical} obtained with the Boltzmann equation.
 This case is indeed known as adiabatic expansion \cite{mukhanov} and will be further discussed in the next Section.
-On the other hand, if the expansion rate is consistently larger than $m, T_0$ for some time, the differential equation is that of an overdamped oscillator, with an approximate solution, if $H(t)$ can be approximated as constant for some time, and if the contribution $\kk^2/a(t)^2$ is negligible: \be u_k \approx A_k \exp[-m^2 t/3H(t)] \ee where $A_k$ is an amplitude.
+On the other hand, if the expansion rate is consistently larger than $m, T_0$ for some time, so that the typical $k$ selected by the Bose distribution is smaller than $H$, the differential equation is that of an overdamped oscillator, with an approximate solution, if $H(t)$ can be approximated as constant for some time, and if the contribution $\kk^2/a(t)^2$ is negligible: \be u_k \approx A_k \exp[-m^2 t/3H(t)] \ee where $A_k$ is an amplitude.
 In this case the mode function does not oscillate but it decreases exponentially and we have:

 Therefore, in the equations \eqref{epsilonpt} the kinetic term is much smaller than the one proportional to the mass, and this makes the pressure negative because the \eqref{epsilonpt} can be approximated by: